Skip to main content

 Sponsored by:

-Chinese Camp is a sleepy village located at the junction of Highway 49 north and Highway 120 west.
-The population today is about 150 but during the gold rush it is estimated that 5,000 called it home.
+Chinese Camp is a small town located at the junction of Highway 49 north and Highway 120 west.
+On September 2nd 2025 the 6-5 fire burned 6,935 acres and was part of many smaller TCU Lightning complex fires.
+About 95 structures in Chinese Camp were burned including 45 homes.
+Before the incident the population was about 150.
+During the gold rush it is estimated that 5,000 called it home.

 The modern Chinese Camp School, in keeping with the town’s name, has a low, red, pagoda-style roof.
 See below for a map and a video of Chinese Camp.